 If you’ve been enjoying the show, please consider giving us a favourable review on iTunes and let your friends know that our show exists.
 If you don't enjoy the show, please tell your friends to tune in anyway.

 See Hear is proudly part of the Pantheon Network of music podcasts.
-Check out all the other wonderful shows at http://pantheonpodcasts.com
+Check out all the other wonderful shows at http://pantheonpodcasts.com.
+The list of new shows is always increasing.

 Send us feedback via email at firstname.lastname@example.org